FoodTruckNerds/docs/README.md

 # Documentation

 > [!Note]
 > I may have misunderstood the purpose of creating a `docs` repository in our organization.
 One way to look at it is: we only need a docs repository if we are publishing docs for users of our software.
-Our developer documentation might be better off in the Wiki section of the `FoodTruckNerdz` repository.
+Our developer documentation might be better off in the Wiki section of the `FoodTruckNerdz` repository. -Ryan

 This repository contains extended documentation in any number of formats.